 Rachel Willand-Charnley (firstname.lastname@example.org)

 Stanford ChEM-H Physician-Scientist Research Fellowship

-In 2018, Stanford ChEM-H will provide a special opportunity for up to two physician-scientists with a strong background in chemistry or molecular engineering to develop an independent research program, as they complete their fellowship.
-The program is designed for incoming fellows who hold M.D./Ph.D. degrees and are committed to pursuing research-intensive training in any of the clinical departments at Stanford University.
+Stanford ChEM-H provided a special opportunity for physician-scientists with a strong background in chemistry or molecular engineering to develop an independent research program as they completed their fellowship.
+The program funded incoming fellows who held M.D./Ph.D. degrees and were committed to pursuing research-intensive training in any of the clinical departments at Stanford University.
 Research areas of greatest interest are ones that bridge the physical sciences or engineering with medicine.

 Mentor for the Stanford ChEM-H Undergraduate Scholars Program

 Are you a postdoc who has taken a non-conventional path to your current research?
 Do you want to mentor a young scientist who, like you, is interested in blending distinct fields of science to ask compelling research questions?